ikharegzy/sample-django/README.md

 # Task 1 — Docker Image Optimisation

 This document explains what I changed in the Dockerfile, why I did it and how those changes affected image size and build speed.
-I describe the strategies in plain language so the reasoning is clear without resorting to bullet lists.

 ## Strategies to shrink the image